 While this intuition is appealing, it is important to note that the theoretical basis of the Myers and Majluf (1984) argument, the foundation of the pecking order, is the wealth loss to existing shareholders from new equity issues.
-This cost is derived from a comparison of the cost due to asymmetric information concerning the assets in place versus the expected value of the firm's growth options relative to the value of the firm's assets in place.
-While small, high-growth firms can reasonably be expected to have greater amounts of asymmetric information with respect to their assets in place than do large, mature firms, they can also reasonably be expected to have growth options that are more valuable relative to the value of assets in place.
-If they have growth options that are significantly more valuable (relative to assets in place) than are the growth options of large firms, then small firms, according to the Myers and Majluf (1984) model, will face lower adverse selection costs associated with an equity issue despite the higher levels of asymmetric information and so less of an incentive to follow the pecking order.
+This loss is derived from a comparison of the cost due to asymmetric information concerning the assets in place versus the expected value of the firm's growth options relative to the value of the firm's assets in place.
+While small, highgrowth firms can reasonably be expected to have greater amounts of asymmetric information with respect to their assets in place than do large, mature firms, they can also reasonably be expected to have growth options that are more valuable relative to the value of assets in place.
+If the growth options of small firms are significantly more valuable (relative to assets in place) compared to those of large firms, then small firms, according to the Myers and Majluf (1984) model, may actually face lower adverse selection costs associated with an equity issue despite the higher levels of asymmetric information and so will find it less costly to deviate from the pecking order.